Silver094/Gammerz/README.md

-I want to make a login system
+In Home.html and about_us.html
-for which i have to stop the javaslide function but unable to  do it. please help!!
+i want to use data that is stored by l_form.html but unable to do it...........